getodk/docs/form-design.rst

 The form itself has two variables; the first, called "instanceID" is nested within a "meta" block.
 The second variable is called "mystring."
 Nesting within blocks can help organize your data; we could have nested "mystring" within one or more blocks.
 The "meta" block and "instanceID" variable are defined as part of a form design standard, and must appear as shown by OpenRosa 1.0 Metadata Schema.

-We are going to compute and store a unique identifier for each filled-in form in the ``<instanceID/>`` variable.
+We are going to compute and store a unique identifier for each filled-in form in the ``<instanceID/>`` element.
 This will enable ODK Aggregate (or any back-end process) to de-duplicate submissions if, for example, the same filled-in form were somehow submitted twice.

 The other variable, ``<mystring/>``, is where we're going to store the answer to our prompt, but it's only a placeholder.
 We **DO NOT** specify a data type here.